silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 Don't call `Location`, but instead use `course_key.make_usage_key`

 And NEVER EVER call `Location` with an array, dict, or tuple, and never ever call it w/ `'i4x'` or `'c4x'` prefixes.

+## xblock usages of Opaque Keys

+The "children" field of an xblock should now contain UsageKeys instead of strings.

+The "Reference" type fields (that refer to content defined elsewhere in the course) should also use UsageKeys instead of strings.